clchinkc/story_crowdsource_preference/README.md

 ## Participate and Contribute

-- **Input Your Preferences**: Visit our hosted Streamlit app to input your story preferences and contribute to the dataset.
+- **⭐ Star the Repository**: Your first step!
+Star this repository to show your support and be notified when we release the dataset.
-- **Star the Repository**: Stay updated and show your support by starring the repository.
-Be the first to know when the dataset is released.
+- **Input Your Preferences**: Visit our [Story Preference Collection App](https://storycrowdsourcepreference.streamlit.app) to input your story preferences and contribute to the dataset.

 ## Prerequisites